LinkGeoML/LGM-Interlinking/README.rst

 LGM-Interlinking
 ================

-This is the Python code used to implement and evaluate the proposed LinkGeoML models for Toponym Interlinking.
+This Python code implements and evaluates the proposed LinkGeoML models for Toponym Interlinking.
-The dataset folder contains the train datasets used for evaluation.
+The data folder contains the train datasets used for evaluation.
 For the test dataset, we used the one from the Toponym-Matching work (see `Setup procedure`_).

 ..